grpc/proposal/P5-core-large-scale-changes.md

 * Changes that constrain future development.
 * Changes that modify system architecture.

-Since implementation experience can affect how a large scale change may proceed, it's additionally proposed that LSC gRFC's may be updated by later PR's against the approved change.
+Since implementation experience can affect how a large scale change may proceed, it's additionally proposed that LSC gRFCs may be updated by later PR's against the approved change.
 Such updates would be subject to a minimum five business day approval process, rather than the usual ten as it's assumed that stake holders would already be identified and have sufficient context.
-Updates to LSC gRFC's must add or extend a final section 'Change Log' with a summary of what has changed from version to version of the gRFC.
+Updates to LSC gRFCs must add or extend a final section 'Change Log' with a summary of what has changed from version to version of the gRFC.

 Finally, since the five day period has been somewhat arbitrarily chosen, as has what is included and excluded - this gRFC may be updated with the same process as for LSC's.